 Dr. Barbara Sarter is currently an Associate Professor in Advanced Practice Nursing at the University of San Diego.
 Previously she was an Associate Professor of Nursing and Family Medicine at the University of Southern California.
 She obtained her Ph.D. in Nursing from New York University.
 Dr. Sarter is the author of three books and numerous articles.
 She is a family nurse practitioner in active practice.
 She had an internship in nutritional medicine with Dr. Fuhrman and in 2004 completed a fellowship in clinical cancer genetics at the City of Hope Medical Center, where she investigated the biological mechanisms by which herbs and foods can help prevent various cancers.
 Dr. Sarter specializes in integrative treatment of health problems in men, women and children.

-Jerry Deutsch is currently Executive Director of the Nutritional Reseach Foundation, working to establish research investigating the relationship between diet, lifestyle and health.
+Jerry Deutsch is the Executive Director of the Nutritional Reseach Foundation, working to establish research investigating the relationship between diet, lifestyle and health.
 He has been involved with health promotion and education for over a quarter century, serving as past president of the National Health Association and many years on the Board of Directors.
 Jerry attended Cornell University and received a Bachelor of Science degree in Human Development.
 He received advanced degrees from Purdue University and Aarhus University in Denmark.
-Jerry founded Deutsch Organization as its President and CEO, building, developing, and operating 15 retail jewelry stores (Deutsch Jewelers, John Gerald Jewelers, and Keepsake Diamond Center) and 5 card and gift stores (Hallmark and Cardtech).
+Jerry founded Deutsch Organization and as its President and CEO, built, developed, and operated 15 retail jewelry stores (Deutsch Jewelers, John Gerald Jewelers, and Keepsake Diamond Center) and 5 card and gift stores (Hallmark and Cardtech).
 Jerry has worked as a business coach with MCA consulting, and as an independent consultant in both business and health.
 His work has helped develop programs for hundreds of professional coaches in the areas of business, health and wellness, family counseling, and personal development.